Part of Applied System Dynamics - Relationships under activation

 With repeating games

-TA can help make scripts, roles and feedback loops visible.
+Update direction: make scripts, roles, old rules and feedback loops visible.

 With old emotional charge